document-intelligence/DI-2022/_pages/cfp.md

 ## UPDATES

+- July 21: Clarified that the workshop this year will be held [*in-person*](#in-person).
+All accepted papers must have one person present the work in the workshop in-person.
 - July 10: Paper final version due on [August 1, 2022](#important-dates)!
 - June 26: [Accepted papers](https://document-intelligence.github.io/DI-2022/papers/) announced!
 - June 20: Paper notification is now extended to [June 26, 2022](#important-dates)!